When it comes to giving, Marvin Kehler, a business man and Christian leader doesn’t think it is complicated.

 In 1976, Crusade’s budget was only $189,000 and it was costing them well over a dollar for every person with whom they shared the gospel.
-Today, Crusade’s annual budget is upwards of $20 million, and, thanks to new strategies, new technology and strategic partnerships, sharing the gospel costs only pennies per person.
+When he resigned from his presidency of CCC 28 years later, Canada, Crusade’s annual budget was upwards of $20 million, and, thanks to new strategies, new technology and strategic partnerships, sharing the gospel costs only pennies per person.

 Along the way, Marvin and Katherine have learned some important principles about life and giving.
 Here are a few: